urd00m/System-Projects/ld_preload/sighandler_install/README.md

 run `make test`

 # Notes
 The signal handler doens't actually fix anything in libsig_install.so, since it can't modify the context which means nothing it does will change anything.
-So need to add in the context to fix the divide by zero error
+So need to add in the context to fix the divide by zero error.

+sigaction() needs to be used for this, this allows you to get the context needed to make the correct modifications.